szabgab/perlmaven.com/sites/en/pages/generate-random-numbers-in-perl-with-rand.md

 Perl however will call `srand()` for you every time a new script starts so normally you'll see different numbers every time a script starts.

-Just to mess with your mind a bit, if you want to get <b>repeatable random numbers</b>, you can call `srand()` yourself in your script with some number.
+Just to mess with your mind a bit, if you want to get **repeatable random numbers**, you can call `srand()` yourself in your script with some number.

 For example, this script, generates 0.744525000061007 on every run.
 Try it.